-I am a sucker for a good diner.
+I am a sucker for a good diner with an all day breakfast and a great lunch.
 Any place that hand presses their burgers, cuts their own fries and calls me “hon” despite the fact that they don’t know me, is high on my list of favorites.
 The Spot 2 Be Restaurant just south of Olean, NY is one of those spots.
 The fact that you can get gravy on the fries is an added benefit.

 They opened in May of 2018 serving just breakfast and lunch.
 When I saw that they had a Facebook only presence I offered up a Google My Business listing and a GMB website to help them along.
 I was curious how the two setups would compare in terms of sending them new customers.
 The details of that research is a topic for another post.

 Tam Basilio, the owner, soon learned how to do Google Posts.
 She has a great eye and has taken some luscious photos of their food for posting.
 In October I helped them add their menu to the Google website and their Google Business Profile (previously known as the Knowledge Panel).

 They are a small, homey restaurant with 9 tables and a small, 5 seat counter.
 A typical day’s breakfast is likely serving up 20 or so meals.
 A typical lunch at The Spot 2 Be has a similar volume of diners.

 They work hard, are open on weekends, serve brunch on the weekends and make homemade desserts.
 But there is a limit to the number of folks that can and do eat there for any given meal.

 Even for the smallest of restaurants, online reviews are an important marketing tool to attract new customers.
 So while they had gotten some online reviews, I was hoping to test the impact of reviews on Google in terms of expanding their reach in search.
 The Spot 2 Be Restaurant depended on the low, natural flow of reviews and had no easy mechanism to ask for more.

 Easy Review Acquisition With Text